MateuszJanda/pepe-drive/README.md

 ## pepe-drive

 Toy project.
-Simple char device with only read access that provides ANSI image.
-Probably not secure, so use on your own risk.
+Simple char device Linux driver with only read access that provides ANSI image.
+Probably not secure, so use it on your own risk.

 ```bash
 $ make